-The number of credit hours for a minor varies and is determined by the College department offering the minor and could be subject to policy or course content change depending on NCATE/CAEP or Indiana Department of Education.
-The content minor that is imbedded in the curriculum for the elementary generalist will not appear on the face of the issued teaching license.
-The dual license, Kindergarten-Grade 6/Mild Intervention, does not require a minor.
+The number of credit hours for a concentration varies and is determined by the College department offering the concentration and could be subject to policy or course content change depending on NCATE/CAEP or Indiana Department of Education.
+The content concentration that is imbedded in the curriculum for the elementary generalist will not appear on the face of the issued teaching license.
+The dual license, Kindergarten-Grade 6/Mild Intervention, does not require a concentration.